 Tuition refund requests shall be made to the Office of the Registrar.
-Refunds will be made according to the following schedule for courses meeting for 16 weeks.
-Refunds for courses meeting less than 16 weeks will be prorated based on length of the course.
+Refunds will be made according to the following schedule:

-Per Cent of Refund

-Prior to first day of semester

-(less a \$5.00 service charge for
+Regular Credit Courses Percent of Refund Prior to first day of semester or term (less a \$5.00 service charge)

-degree credit courses)

-During first week of class
+During first week of class\ 80%

 During second week of class

-No refund after second week of class
+No refund after second week of class (Eight week classes prorated including summer session.)